Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Feb7, coder Mr.WANG Jie guides me again, use 11labs to finish TTS.

 Feb6, coder Guo help me to check the database.

 Feb5, users, tasks, layer_box, these are related Supabase tables.
 I'm happy to know not just images, but text(.CSV) and audio can store in Supabase storage.
 And Cursor helps to test export users' file tables.

-Jan30, hire a coder Mr.WANG from RedNote, with 40$ per hour, who claim he master supabase.
+Jan30, hire a coder Mr.WANG Jie from RedNote, with 40$ per hour, who claim he master supabase.
 And now we can add images into database, with personal dashboard and Layers.

 Jan24, the Trae cannot add Supabase MCP, waste much time.